cfantasia/CMGWPrimeGroup/doc/README.txt

 (3) Structure of python files for PAT-tuple making:

-(a) In directory python (low-level files): o patTuple_common_cfg.py contains common defitions (e.g. addition of pfMET, event-content for trigger, pileup info,  etc); it is not called directly from user/high-level cfg file
+(a) In directory python (low-level files): o patTuple_common_cfg.py contains common definitions (e.g. addition of pfMET, event-content for trigger, pileup info,  etc); it is not called directly from user/high-level cfg file

- o patTuple_mumet_cfg.py and patTuple_elmet_cfg.py: files containing info specific to mu+MET and el+MET analyses (e.g. aditional event-content to keep; for the muon channel, the subset of pfParticles that needs to be stored for the correction of pfMET when using TeV muon reconstructors);
+ o patTuple_mumet_cfg.py and patTuple_elmet_cfg.py: files containing info specific to mu+MET and el+MET analyses (e.g. additional event-content to keep; for the muon channel, the subset of pfParticles that needs to be stored for the correction of pfMET when using TeV muon reconstructors);
 this is where the call to patTuple_common is made.